jiloj/jtagger/README.md

 * Most historical events
 * Past political events, especially when said person is dead
 * Wars and battles
+* All royalty based questions including modern day royalty as they are in a continuation of historical royalty
+* Historically relevant military weapon.
+Modern day military equipment goes into science.
+* Discoverers, explorers, and expiditioners

 #### Sports